alliander-opensource/mixed-reality-franka-emika-control/README.md

 This package is an adaption of the original [MRIRAC repository](https://github.com/microsoft/mixed-reality-robot-arm-control-demo/tree/main).
 Created by Matthew Hanlon and supervised by Eric Vollenweider from the ETH Zurich.

+# Licenses
+Use of the Mixed Reality Industrial Robot Arm Control source code is subject to the terms of multiple licenses, due to the inclusion of external packages.
+More information is available in the [LICENSE file](LICENSE.md).

 # Trademark Notice
 Trademarks This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party’s policies.